Kibbeh (Baked and Fried)

 This post may contain affiliate links.

-Kibbeh is a Middle Eastern meatball made with bulgur, ground beef and warm spices such as cinnamon.
-A great kibbeh is characterized by a tender shell stuffed with delicious spiced beef filling.
-Learn how to perfect this classic of Middle Eastern cuisine with our step-by-step tutorial and video.
+Kibbeh is a Middle Eastern meatball made with bulgur, ground beef, and warm spices.
+The best kibbeh is known for its crispy yet tender shell encasing a flavorful spiced meat filling.
+Learn how to perfect this classic dish with my step-by-step tutorial and video.

 Kibbeh is a Middle Eastern dish made of bulgur, ground beef and warm spices.
 Learn how to make this kibbeh recipe with this step-by-step tutorial and video.
 Kibbeh is made of a tender shell stuffed with a delicious spiced filling and is full of amazing Middle Eastern flavors.

 I love Middle Eastern food, not only for the memories of my childhood in Iran that it carries but also because of its incredible flavors.
-From falafel and kofta kebab to mujadara, toum and shish kabob and everything in between, Middle Eastern cuisine is truly delicious!
-Today we are working with a classic dish called kibbeh, a Middle Eastern delicacy made with ground beef or lamb, fine bulgur, onion, and a combination of Middle Eastern spices.
+From falafel and kofta kebab to mujadaratoum, and shish kabob and everything in between, Middle Eastern cuisine is truly delicious!

 What Is Kibbeh?

-Kibbeh, also known as kubbeh, kibie, quibe or kubba is a classic Levantine dish made primarily with bulgur, ground meat (lamb or beef), and Middle Eastern spices such as allspice and cinnamon.
-The word itself roughly means “the shape of a ball” in Arabic.
+Kibbeh, also known as kubbeh, kibie, quibe, or kubba, is a classic Levantine dish made with bulgur, ground meat (typically lamb or beef), and aromatic Middle Eastern spices like allspice and cinnamon.
+The name “kibbeh” comes from the Arabic word meaning “ball-shaped,” reflecting its traditional form.

 Kibbeh Ingredients